Respect My Conglomerate

-"Respect My Conglomerate" is a song by American hip hop recording artist Busta Rhymes, released on April 4, 2009, as the third single from Back on My B.S.
+"Respect My Conglomerate" is a song by American rapper Busta Rhymes, released on April 4, 2009, as the third single from Back on My B.S.
 (2009).
 It is also featured as a bonus track from Jadakiss's third album The Last Kiss (2009).
 The track features verses from fellow American rappers Jadakiss and Lil Wayne (Young Jeezy was featured in the original version), and features backing vocals by guest vocalist Debby Coda.
 The song was released digitally on April 4, 2009.

 Background

 The song was produced by Aftermath staff producer Focus with executive production from Teriy Keys.
 The song was leaked on April 4, 2009.
 Though a version of the song containing only Busta Rhymes and Debby Coda was leaked on November 4, 2008, the updated version, leaked on January 9, 2009, features Young Jeezy and Jadakiss.
 However, the video version features Lil Wayne in place of Young Jeezy. the original version of the song was also included in downloadable-content for the video game Grand Theft Auto IV.